arduino/report-size-trends/README.md

 1. From the "Role" menu, select "Project > Editor".
 1. From the "Key type" options, select "JSON".
 1. Click the "Continue" button.
 The .json file containing your private key will be downloaded.
 Save this somewhere safe.

+#### Create key secret

-1. Open the downloaded file.
+1. Open the downloaded Google API key file you created by following the "Create Google API credentials" instructions above.
 1. Copy the entire contents of the file to the clipboard.
 1. Open the GitHub page of the repository you are configuring the GitHub Actions workflow for.
 1. Click the "Settings" tab.